sayedhfatimi/the-contemplative-path-posts/2025-09-09-the-distance-between-events/post.md

 Physics tells us so.
 It writes time beside space, as though the two were kin.
 In the line element we are given,

 $$
 ds^{2} = -\,dt^{2} + dx^{2} + dy^{2} + dz^{2}
 $$

 a simple expression that claims to capture the very shape of reality.
 And yet, how strange that time enters so quietly, so unexamined.
-Why do we not pause to ask what it means to speak of a “distance” in time?
+Why do we not pause to ask what it means to speak of a "distance" in time?

 Is it truly the case that time is another dimension, like length or width or height?
 Or is it simply that by treating it so, our equations become elegant?
 Does this elegance reflect nature itself, or only our desire for symmetry?

 The minus sign whispers difference, but is it enough?
 In what sense can we place an instant on the same footing as a location?
 When I walk across a room, the distance I cover is real—extension exists between one point and another.
 But when I wait in silence, what exactly stretches between one moment and the next?
-Is there anything “there” at all, or do we call it “time” because we cannot bear the emptiness between events?
+Is there anything "there" at all, or do we call it "time" because we cannot bear the emptiness between events?

 We call it spacetime, as though the two were fused into one cloth.
 But what if that cloth is only the projection of our minds?
 What if the unity is a fiction born of mathematical convenience?
 Would the universe itself look any different if we refused to grant time the status of a dimension?

 Perhaps time was never a sibling of space, but only its reflection in a different mirror.
-Perhaps what we call the “geometry of time” is not geometry at all, but the ordering of change dressed up as distance.
+Perhaps what we call the "geometry of time" is not geometry at all, but the ordering of change dressed up as distance.
 But if so, why has physics been so successful in treating it otherwise?
 Is that success evidence of truth, or only of utility?

 And if time is not a dimension, then what is it?
 A rhythm?
 A sequence?
 A distance between changes?
 Or perhaps nothing at all—only a shadow cast by motion, mistaken for substance.